pnp/powershell/documentation/Add-PnPWebPartToWikiPage.md

 ## PARAMETERS

 ### -AddSpace
-Must there be a extra space between the web part
+Must there be an extra space between the web part

 ```yaml
 Type: SwitchParameter